 For those who are purchasing car insurance, particularly for the first time there are some mistakes that you can make.
 This is because there is a variety of car insurance coverage present combined with the specific needs of your situation.
-All too often, people make mistakes that may cost them hundreds, if not thousands of dollars all because they didn’t take the time to properly consider their needs and find the right coverage.

 Here are the five most common car insurance mistakes you can avoid if you take a little extra time to consider all the options first.